Finding a pain medication which can help, fast, is important when your pet is in pain or distress.

 Normally 2mg per lb of body weight per day.
 You can give it in one dose, or as two 1mg doses 12 hours apart.

 It's best to give this brand of pain medications for dogs with food, so mix it into your dog's dinner or disguise it in tasty treats (given right before or right after a meal).

-Don't ever give Rimadyl to puppies under 6 weeks of age.
+Don't ever give Rimadyl (Carprofen) to puppies under 6 weeks of age.

 This is another of the popular prescription NSAID pain medications for dogs.
 It's also marketed under the product names 'Deracoxib' and 'Novartis'.